hasura/learn-graphql/tutorials/frontend/react-apollo/tutorial-site/content/intro-to-graphql/4-watching-data-subscriptions.md

 ## How do GraphQL subscriptions work?

 GraphQL queries and mutations are strings sent to a POST endpoint.
-What is a GraphQL subscription?
+How about GraphQL subscription?
 That can't happen over a POST endpoint, because a simple HTTP endpoint would just return the response and the connection would close.

 A GraphQL subscription is a subscription query string sent to a websocket endpoint.
 And whenever data changes on the backend, new data is pushed over websockets from the server to the client.